 Director of Corporate Development

 Sam Burshtein has over two decades of experience with technology innovation and new venture strategy that spans executive and academic roles.
 This includes roles in software development and marketing, strategy and business development consulting (including a period with Boston Consulting Group), and venture capital (with Carmel Ventures).
 He was a co-founder and executive of a private university in Israel offering a Masters of Entrepreneurship and Innovation degree (in partnership with Swinburne University), and an advisor to several successful information technology and bio-technology ventures.
-As an academic, Mr. Burshtein was as Senior Lecturer in Innovation at Macquarie University (where he led the development of a suite of programs on technology innovation management and research commercialization, and as a Senior Lecturer in Finance at Swinburne University’s Israel program.
-He served as Visiting Professor of Technology Management at the University of St Joseph in Macau, and was a Visiting Fellow at Singapore Management University, and was a co-author of New Venture Creation: A Pacific Rim Perspective, a leading Entrepreneurship text.
+As an academic, Mr Burshtein was a Senior Lecturer in Innovation at Macquarie University, where he led the development of a suite of programs on technology innovation management and research commercialisation, and a Senior Lecturer in Finance at Swinburne University’s Israel program.
+He served as Visiting Professor of Technology Management at the University of St Joseph in Macau, was a Visiting Fellow at Singapore Management University.
+He is a co-author of New Venture Creation: A Pacific Rim Perspective, a leading Entrepreneurship text.
 His research focused on technology based entrepreneurship and commercialisation of innovation.
-Mr. Burshtein received a Bachelor of Business (with Distinction and the University Medal) from the University of Technology, Sydney, an MBA in Strategy from the Kellogg Graduate School of Management and a Masters of Applied Science in Bioinformatics from The University of Sydney.
+Mr Burshtein received a Bachelor of Business (with Distinction and the University Medal) from the University of Technology, Sydney, an MBA in Strategy from the Kellogg Graduate School of Management and a Masters of Applied Science in Bioinformatics from The University of Sydney.

 Jeffrey Egan is a senior communications specialist with over 18 years’ experience in stakeholder engagement, government relations, issues management, community consultation and public relations.
 He has experience in both the public and private sectors across a range of industries including: infrastructure, health and property.
 Jeff has a comprehensive understanding of government having served as Ministerial Adviser in John Howard’s Liberal/National Government and two terms as a Councillor on Blue Mountains City Council, including a period as Deputy Mayor.
 Jeff Egan holds several post graduate qualifications in communications including: a Master’s Degree in Organisational Communication and Graduate Diploma in Communication both from Charles Sturt University, Graduate Certificate of Public Relations from Sydney TAFE, as well as a Bachelor of Education from Australian Catholic University.
 In addition he also has extensive training in community consultation and stakeholder engagement which includes completing the IAP2 Certificate Course.
 He is a Member of both the Public Relations Institute of Australia and International Association for Public Participation.